-- Overall review of Transfer of shares. - Issue of duplicate share certificate. - Review of shares dematerialized and all other related matters. - Monitors expeditious redressal of shareholders' grievances. - · Review of measures for effective exercise of voting rights by shareholders - Review of adherence to the service standards adopted by the listed entity in respect of various services being rendered by the Registrar and share transfer agent and overseeing their performance. - Review of the various measures and initiatives taken by the Company for reducing the quantum of unclaimed dividend and ensuring timely receipt of dividend/ annual reports by the shareholders of the Company - And such other terms of reference as may be prescribed by law from time to time.
+- · Review of measures for effective exercise of voting rights by shareholders - Review of adherence to the service standards adopted by the listed entity in respect of various services being rendered by the Registrar and share transfer agent and overseeing their performance. - Review of the various measures and initiatives taken by the Company for reducing the quantum of unclaimed dividend and ensuring timely receipt of dividend/ annual reports by the shareholders of the Company - · And such other terms of reference as may be prescribed by law from time to time.

-The meetings were held on 14th May, 2021, 27th July, 2021, 22nd October, 2021 and 28th January, 2022.
+The meetings were held on 6th May, 2022, 28th July, 2022, 4th November, 2022 and 23rd January, 2023.
 The composition of the committee and the details regarding meetings held and attended are given as under:

 S. No. Name Category Status No. of meetings held No. of meetings attended 1.
 Ms. Shyamla Khera Non-Executive/Independent Director Chairperson 4 4 2.
-Mr. G. N. Mehra Non-Executive/Independent Director Member 4 4 3.
-Mr. P. K. Lahiri Non-Executive/Independent Director Member 4 2 4.
-Mr. Arvind Varma Non-Executive/Independent Director Member 4 4 5.
-Ms.Nisha Malhotra Non-Executive/Independent Director Member 4 -
+Mr. G. N. Mehra Non-Executive/Independent Director Member 4 3 3 Mr. Arvind Varma Non-Executive/Independent Director Member 4 4 4.
+Ms.Nisha Malhotra Non-Executive/Independent Director Member 4 4